 Advanced analytics goes beyond traditional data analysis by using sophisticated tools and techniques to predict trends, identify patterns, and provide deeper insights.
 It empowers professionals to:

 Predictive analytics uses historical data, machine learning, and statistical algorithms to forecast future outcomes.
-This technique is widely used in industries like finance, healthcare, and marketing to predict customer behavior, market trends, and potential risks.
+This technique is widely used in industries like finance, healthcare, and marketing to predict customer behavior, sales trends, and even potential risks.

 A retail company can use predictive analytics to forecast demand for specific products during the holiday season, ensuring optimal inventory levels and reducing stockouts.